joaoprvictor/PTBT_negative_pronunciation/README.md

+# Negation particle variation in PT-BR
-# Describing the variation of the negative particle pronunciation in Brazilian Portuguese
+## Describing the variation of the negative particle pronunciation in Brazilian Portuguese